seamplex/feenox/doc/sds.md

  ii. the amount of lines of code that has to be maintained is more than doubled iii. the number of possible points of synchronization failure increases

+In many ways, the pure MPI mode has fewer synchronizations and thus should perform better.
 Hence, FeenoX uses MPI (mainly through PETSc and SLEPc) to handle large parallel problems.

 ::: {#fig:nafems-le1-metis}